 Elisabeth Hieber has already made an impact in improving the lives of transgender, nonbinary, and gender non-conforming people.Elisabeth Hieber (LAW ’19)

 Jim Grudzinski achieved both of his graduate degrees on a part-time basis via distance learning, video recordings, and evening coursework.Jim Grudzinski (M.S.
-MAE ’96, Ph.D. ’12)
+Mechanical and Aerospace Engineering ’96, Ph.D.
+Mechanical and Aerospace Engineering ’12)

 After emigrating to the United States, Kabre ran her own business before pursuing a Ph.D. in applied mathematics and a career in academia.Julienne Kabre (Ph.D.
 APPLIED MATHEMATICS ’17)

 Now a full-time lecturer on game development, alumnus Michael DeAnda is teaching the next generation of game designers to consider inclusivity and the cultural stories their games can tell.Michael DeAnda (THUM ’19)

 There were reasons for Oscar Cazelez to give up.
 He never did, and then graduated from Illinois Tech with two degrees and a path toward success.Oscar Cazalez (BA/M.S.
 FIN ’18)

 If you’re looking for something that’s not on these pages, we’re here to help.
 Email Constituent Engagement at email@example.com or call us at 312.567.5000.

 There is no better example of the ingenuity and innovative spirit that Illinois Institute of Technology strives to instill in its students than its alumni, whose success highlights how the university...

 Nathaniel “Nate” Thomas, who established the trailblazing Early Identification Program for minority recruitment at Illinois Institute of Technology, passed away on November 7 at the age of 84.
 During...